 The Department of Veterans Affairs has developed a new public service announcement to let women Veterans know they've come to “The Right Place” when seeking VA health care.
 “We want to send a very clear message to women Veterans that VA is here to meet your health care needs,” said Secretary of Veterans Affairs Eric K. Shinseki.
 “It is important that women Veterans receive the high-quality health care and benefits they have earned through their service.”
 Learn more....

-Lt.
-Gen. Patricia D. Horoho, the Army surgeon general, is cultivating an idea that will shift the focus of U.S. Army Medical Command from "a healthcare system to a system for health."
+Army Medicine is shifting the focus of U.S. Army Medical Command from "a healthcare system to a system for health."

 Female Troops Need Better Health Care By Gregg Zoroya, USA Today

 The military is falling short in providing equal health care for women on the battlefield even as public pressure grows to allow them a broader role in combat, an Army task force led by female officers concluded. (click here to read more ......)

 ||Women throughout the Army are reminded to take small, manageable steps to lead longer, healthier, and happier lives.
 Women are challenged to take charge of their "white space" which is their "life space" and to make their health a top priority.

 A special Women's Health Month poster is available.